Resume Format Guide (with Examples)

 A great resume can capture the attention of a recruiter or hiring manager and help you stand out from other applicants.
 Formatting your resume is an important step in creating a professional, readable resume.

-In this guide, we will discuss the best ways to format your resume for your career objectives.
+In this guide, we discuss the best ways to format your resume for your career objectives.
 While you might be formatting your existing resume for new job applications, you can also make certain formatting decisions before you begin writing.
 This allows you to construct a resume within the guidelines of proper formatting.
-For example, setting one-inch margins provides a structure so you will know how long your resume is when formatting is applied.
+For example, setting one-inch margins provides a structure so you know how long your resume is when formatting is applied.
 From there, you can adjust font size and style as needed.

-Let’s begin by looking at the three main types of resumes and which would be best for you.
+Let us begin by looking at the three main types of resumes and which would be best for you.

 There are three popular resume formats: chronological, functional and combination.